 The Canal Latéral à la Loire

 The area we're passing through was occupied by the Bituriges tribe of the Celtic people.
 The Romans finally defeated the Bituriges at what the Romans renamed Avaricum, today's Bourges.
-The Romans organized a province of Gallia Aquitania making up roughly the southwestern quarter of today's France and known today as Aquitaine and during the Hyborian Age as Aquilonia.
+The Romans organized a province of Gallia Aquitania making up roughly the southwestern quarter of today's France, known today as Aquitaine and during the Hyborian Age as Aquilonia.